visar63/YT_ELT/README.md

 YouTube ELT pipeline built with Apache Airflow, Docker, PostgreSQL, and Soda data quality checks.

 The project extracts video metadata and statistics from the YouTube Data API, saves the raw response as a dated JSON file, loads it into a PostgreSQL staging table, transforms the records, writes the final data into a core table, and validates both warehouse layers with Soda.
+The extraction DAG now triggers the database update DAG, which then triggers the data quality DAG.

 ## Stack

 - Apache Airflow 2.9.2
 - Python 3.10
 - PostgreSQL 13
-- Redis
 - Docker Compose
 - YouTube Data API v3
 - Soda Core for PostgreSQL